No products in the cart.

 This is a practical program – your faculty will provide a variety of tips and advice and give you strategies in every session.
 And you rarely get a program with the opportunity to hear from this many judges and get their advice about jury selection (as well as answer your questions).

-This program will be recorded live on December 7 & 9, 2021.
-The recorded package, available in audio or video format and including seminar materials, will be available within two to three weeks after the live program ends.*
+This program was recorded live on December 7 & 9, 2021.
+The recorded packages are now available in audio or video format and includes seminar materials.*

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.